-It is another key step towards the digitalization and automation of railway systems, to achieve sustainable (climate neutral, life-cycle cost efficient, connected, integrated through a system approach) mobility for passengers and freight business.
+It is another key step towards the digitalization and automation of railway systems, to achieve sustainable (climate neutral, life-cycle cost efficient, connected, integrated through a system approach) mobility for passengers and freight businesses, in line with the ambitious targets of the "Sustainable and Smart Mobility Strategy" of the European Commission.

-The AWP 2021 shall be read in conjunction with the previous AWPs, Annual Activity Reports (AARs) and the work planned in the new S2R JU Multi-Annual Action Plan, finally adopted by the S2R JU Governing Board on 27 October 20171
+The AWP 2022 shall be read in conjunction with the previous AWPs, Annual Activity Reports (AARs) and the work planned in the new S2R JU Multi-Annual Action Plan, finally adopted by the S2R JU Governing Board on 14 November 2019.

 In the introduction (Section 1), S2R JU's background, mission and objectives are described.
-Section 2 outlines the activities planned for 2021 including the support to operations, the S2R JU governance and internal control framework.
+Section 2 outlines the activities planned for 2022 including the support to operations, the S2R JU governance and internal control framework.
 Section 3 explains the S2R JU 2021 Budget.